thma/HsWiki/README.md

 ### serving an editor

-Now let's study the implementation of these two function step by step
+Now let's study the implementation of these two function step by step, first the GET handler:

 ```haskell
 -- | handler for GET /edit/#PageName